 So then, how to go about?

 Now, if you are just interested in leisure or a Thai cultural experience, it really doesn’t matter too much which school or teacher you choose.
 But if you are into it for professional reasons, most things mentioned above need to be taken in consideration.

-Here at TraditionalBodywork.com we offer the largest directory of Thai Bodywork providers in Thailand plus a variety of articles about Thailand, Schools, and Thai Bodywork, and that helps giving you a quick-start with filtering out your options.
+Here at TraditionalBodywork.com we offer the largest directory of Thai Massage and Thai Bodywork training providers in Thailand plus a variety of articles about Thailand, massage schools, and the Thai Healing Arts, helping you to quickly filter out your options.